cesarferradas/ferrad.as/_posts/2024-07-02-deep-links-vanilla-js.md

 ---
 layout: post
-title: "Deep links in 10 lines of vanilla JavaScript"
+title: "Deep linking in 10 lines of vanilla JavaScript"
 ---

 Adding clickable "deep anchor links" to the headings of any page of your